-The kit contains enough reagents for 20 two-step PCRs, with each reaction yielding enough expression template for 3-4 in vitro translation reactions.
+Figure 6.
+Straightforward cloning into RTS pIX3.0 Vector for scaling up expression.
+T7P: T7 promoter; RBS: ribosome binding site; T7T: T7 terminator; MCS: multiple cloning site.
+Adapter primers that encode an optional C-terminal His6 affinity tag and an optional N-terminal signal peptide are contained in the kit.
+Addition of affinity tags to constructs greatly facilitates purification and detection of expressed proteins.
+The kit contains enough reagents for 100 two-step PCRs, with each reaction yielding enough expression template for 3-4 in vitro translation reactions.
 The final PCR product can be added to the in vitro translation reaction without any further purification steps.
-The user must provide a DNA template encoding the protein of interest, and two gene-specific PCR primers.
+The user must provide a DNA template encoding the protein of interest and two gene-specific PCR primers.

-Plasmid DNA, genomic DNA mixtures, or cDNA mixtures can be used as a template for the first PCR.
-Alternatively, cDNA can be generated by reverse transcription PCR (RT-PCR) using a gene-specific antisense primer (with defined 5' tail sequence, see Table I, page 18), total RNA, and a reverse transcriptase (e.g. MMuLV Reverse Transcriptase, cat. no. BR0400201).
-Rules for the design of the gene-specific PCR primers containing the relevant 5' tails are given on pages 16-18.
+Plasmid DNA, genomic DNA mixtures or cDNA mixtures can be used as a template for the first PCR.
+Alternatively, cDNA can be generated by reverse transcription PCR using a gene-specific antisense primer (with defined 5' tail sequence, see Table , page 18), total RNA and a reverse transcriptase (e.g., MMuLV Reverse Transcriptase, cat. no. BR0400201).
+Rules for the design of the gene-specific PCR primers containing the relevant 5' tails are given in "Strategy for designing gene-specific primers", page 16.